Birth of the Balancer

 The waves of energy begin again, but just move around me.

-Now, I direct my glow below where I am, deeper into the source of the energy, and I feel myself falling.
+I direct my glow below me, deeper into the source of the energy, and I feel myself falling.

 The Living Web